igvteam/igv/README.md

 #### Folder structure and build targets

-Both [OpenJDK](https://openjdk.java.net/) and [Amazon's Correto Java 11](https://aws.amazon.com/corretto/) distributions have been tested with IGV.
+IGV has been tested with [AdoptOpenJDK](https://adoptopenjdk.net), [OpenJDK](https://openjdk.java.net/) and [Amazon's Correto Java 11](https://aws.amazon.com/corretto/) distributions have been tested with IGV.
+The IGV bundles ship with embedded JREs from AdoptOpenJDK.

 * Install Gradle for your platform.
 See https://gradle.org/ for details.

-* Use ```./gradlew createDist``` to build a distribution directory (found in ```build/distributions```) containing the igv.jar and its required runtime third-party dependencies (batik-codec, goby, and log4j-core) as well as helper scripts for launching.
+* Use ```./gradlew createDist``` to build a distribution directory (found in ```build/distributions```) containing the igv.jar and its required runtime third-party dependencies as well as helper scripts for launching.

-    * These four JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP) and will have slightly different build properties (timestamp, etc) in about.properties.

-    * All four JARs must be in the same location in order to run IGV.
+    * This folder structure is required in order to run IGV.
 It can be run directly from 'build/IGV-<YOUR_PLATFORM>'.

     * Launch IGV with `igv.sh` on Linux, `igv.command` on Mac, and `igv.bat`.